 The nose is often an area of major concern for those interested in facial cosmetic surgery.
 Most of our rhinoplasty patients come to Ageless Impressions – Plastic Surgery Institute to have Dr. Mark Richards create a nose that complements the proportions of the face.
 Others come to us because they are unhappy not with the appearance of the nose, but with its function.
 Clients often seek nose surgery to improve both nasal form and function.

 Many people look in the mirror and see a nose they feel is not in proportion to the rest of the face.
+In some cases, it’s a condition of birth; in others, the result of aging or trauma.
 In some cases, it’s a condition of birth; in others, the result of aging.
 In the case of a disproportionately large nose, our experienced plastic surgeon can significantly re-define its size and shape, leaving the patient with a nose more satisfying to his or her self-image, inspiring new self-confidence.

 He works with each patient to determine realistic goals and expectations for rhinoplasty.
 Dr. Richards then carefully performs the appropriate procedure, applying his considerable skill, experience, and artistic vision.
 This attention to detail with regard to rhinoplasty allows him to achieve exceptionally beautiful and natural results.